Persian Gulf naming dispute: Atlases and other media

 In 2004, the Persian Gulf-naming dispute was the subject of a Google bomb by an Iranian blogger named Pendar Yousefi.
-This was the combined efforts of hundreds of bloggers, webmasters and Persian forums who pointed links with the word Arabian Gulf to a spoof error page found at this link.
+This was the combined efforts of hundreds of bloggers, webmasters and Persian forums who pointed links with the word Arabian Gulf to a spoof error page.

 Some atlases and media outlets have taken to referring to "The Gulf" without any adjectival qualification.
 This usage is followed by the BBC and The Times Atlas of the World.
 Iran does not consider this an impartial usage and views it as an active contribution to abandonment of the historical name.
 In June 2006, Iran banned the sale of The Economist for the above reason, after a map in the magazine labeled the Persian Gulf as "The Gulf".
 The magazine repeated this act in its 18 February 2010 article titled "Iraq, Iran and the Politics of Oil: Crude Diplomacy".
 It also used the name "Arabian Gulf" in the same article.

 Google had previously put both Persian Gulf and Arabian Gulf on its Google Maps.
 After May 2012, it removed both names from the body of water stating that it does not name every place in the world and that it did not want to take a political stance.
 Iranians complained about the change and started a Twitter campaign asking "Where's the Persian Gulf?".
-Google Earth continues to show both names, unless viewed through a server from a Gulf Coast Arab country, in which case it labels it simply "Arabian Gulf."
+Since 2016, Google Maps has displayed both Persian Gulf and Arabian Gulf on the body of water and shows "either Arabian or Persian Gulf to local users, depending on geolocation and language settings."
+Google Earth shows both names, unless viewed through a server from a Gulf Coast Arab country, in which case it labels it simply "Arabian Gulf".